osteele/osteele.com/wp/wp-content/plugins/thumbnail-for-excerpts/readme.txt

 = Can I choose the size of the thumbnail? =

-Yes, open the PHP file and see in the top of it.
+Yes, use the settings page of this plugin.

 = Can I choose the alignment of the thumbnail? =

-Yes, open the PHP file and see in the top of it.
+Yes, use the settings page of this plugin.

 = Can I further customize the look of the the thumbnail? =

 Yes, with CSS.
-The thumbnails are usign imgtfe as default class, but you can change it.
+The thumbnails are usign tfe as default class.

 == Screenshots ==